 We can now walk through this answer in further detail.

 First, which security features are available in Apache Kafka, and thus in the Streams API?
 The Streams API in Kafka supports all the client-side security features in Apache Kafka.
 In this short blog post we cannot cover these client-side security features in full detail, so I recommend reading the Kafka Security chapter in the Confluent Platform documentation and our previous blog post Apache Kafka Security 101 to familiarize yourself with the security features that are currently available in Apache Kafka.

 That said, let me highlight a couple of important Kafka security features that are essential for implementing robust data infrastructures, whether these are used for building horizontal services at larger companies, for multi-tenant infrastructures (e.g. microservices), or for shared platforms such as in the Internet of Things.
 Later on I will then demonstrate an example application where we use some of these security features in the Streams API in Kafka.

 Kafka security features include:

 - Encrypting data-in-transit between the servers of a Kafka cluster: You can enable the encryption of broker-to-broker communication.
 Brokers communicate with each other, for example, to replicate data for fault-tolerance.

 - Encrypting data-in-transit between Kafka servers and Kafka clients: You can enable the encryption of the client-server communication between the Kafka servers/brokers and Kafka clients.
-Kafka clients include stream processing applications built using the Kafka Streams library.
+Kafka clients include stream processing applications built using the Streams API in Kafka library.

-- Client authentication: You can enable client authentication for connections from Kafka clients (including Kafka Streams) to Kafka brokers/servers.
+- Client authentication: You can enable client authentication for connections from Kafka clients (including the Streams API in Kafka) to Kafka brokers/servers.

-- Example: You can define that only some specific Kafka Streams applications are allowed to connect to your production Kafka cluster.
+- Example: You can define that only some specific Streams API applications are allowed to connect to your production Kafka cluster.

 - Client authorization: You can enable client authorization of read/write operations by Kafka clients.